 What you will need is

-a person to practice on – if you are isolating, no worries you can practice on yourself!
+- a person to practice on – if you don't have someone, no worries you can practice most of the techniques on yourself!

 Paul Kohlmeier, BPE, RMT, R.Ac.

 Registered Massage Therapist and Registered Acupuncturist, Paul Kohlmeier is an experienced and skilled therapist who is also trained as a Traditional Chinese Medicine Herbalist.
 Graduating with a Physical Education degree from the University of Manitoba, Paul went on to obtain his Diploma in Massage Therapy from Wellington College and Diplomas in both Acupuncture and Chinese Medicine from the Hua Xia Acupuncture and Herb College of Canada.
 Paul has a wealth of information looking for ways to get out of his head…which has led him to teaching and lecturing over the last 15 years.

 Paul runs a community acupuncture practice, in addition to his Massage Therapy practice from his clinic based in Winnipeg, Manitoba.
 In addition to his keen interest in Massage Therapy and Chinese Medicine, Paul is a self-proclaimed research geek having participated in the World Fascia Congress, IN-CAM and the Massage Therapy Foundation Research Conference and loves bringing everything he learns into the treatment room as well as the classroom.